alhajee/ckan/doc/contributing/html.rst

     jQuery('.btn').data('fileFormat'); //=> "csv"
     jQuery('.btn').data(); => {fileFormat: "csv"}

-Ideally you should be using `CKAN's JavaScript module`_ format for defining how JavaScript is initiated and interacts with the DOM.
+Ideally you should be using `FMLD's JavaScript module`_ format for defining how JavaScript is initiated and interacts with the DOM.

-.. _CKAN's JavaScript module: ./frontend/javascript-module-tutorial.html
+.. _FMLD's JavaScript module: ./frontend/javascript-module-tutorial.html

 ---------------------------
 Targeting Internet Explorer